 Tapapakanga Regional Park, Deerys Rd, Orere Point, is 72km south east of Auckland CBD – it takes about an hour, but you may encounter queues at peak times.
 We like it when you share a ride, and there is also a subsidised bus from central Auckland.

 Nearly all Splorers stay onsite in one of the multiple camping zones.
-Every festival ticket includes access to free camping and there's a range of options, including reserved sites, family camping and – because camping can be art – special themed camping areas.
+Every festival ticket includes access to free camping and there's a range of options, including reserved sites, family camping and – because camping can be art – there's Glamping, Tepees and theme camps.

 Ideas matter, and the time for talking about them is Saturday morning at THE LISTENING LOUNGE.